GameCube: Hardware

 Nintendo developed stereoscopic 3D technology for the GameCube, supported by one launch game, Luigi's Mansion.
 However, the feature never reached production.
 3D televisions were not widespread, and it was deemed that compatible displays and crystals for the add-on accessories would be too cost-prohibitive for the consumer.
 Two audio Easter eggs can be invoked when the power is activated with the "Z" button on the Player 1 controller held down, or with four controllers connected and holding down the "Z" buttons.

-Storage

 The GameCube features two memory card ports for saving game data.
 Nintendo released three memory card options: Memory Card 59 in gray (512 KB), Memory Card 251 in black (2 MB), and Memory Card 1019 in white (8 MB).
 These are often advertised in megabits instead: 4 Mb, 16 Mb, and 64 Mb, respectively.
 Memory cards with larger capacities were released by third-party manufacturers.